barumau/pandunia/english/darse.md

 There are no verb conjugations in Pandunia.
 All verbs have only one form.
 In a way they are similar to some English verbs, such as "to hit", which is the same in all tenses.

-> **mi darba ye.** = I hit it.
+> **me darba ta.** = I hit it.

 In Pandunia all verbs are like that!
-For example, **mi kana pan** can mean both "I eat bread" and "I ate bread", but usually only one or the other meaning makes sense in the context of the discussion.
+For example, **me yem pan** can mean both "I eat bread" and "I ate bread", but usually only one or the other meaning makes sense in the context of the discussion.
 For example when people talk about that morning's breakfast, the sentence tells about the past time.

-> **mi kana pan na suba kane.** = I ate bread for morning meal.
+> **me yem pan na suba yem.** = I ate bread for morning meal.

 There are also specific time words.